Mahmud II: Legal reforms

-The financial situation of the Empire was troubling during his reign, and certain social classes had long been under the oppression of heavy taxes.
-In dealing with the complicated questions that therefore arose, Mahmud II is considered to have demonstrated the best spirit of the best of the Köprülüs.
-A firma dated February 22, 1834, abolished the vexatious charges which public functionaries, when traversing the provinces, had long been accustomed to take from the inhabitants.
+The financial situation of the Empire was troubling during his reign, and heavy taxes had long oppressed certain social classes.
+In dealing with the complicated questions that therefore arose, Mahmud II is considered to have demonstrated the spirit of the best of the Köprülü family.
+A firman dated 22 February 1834 abolished the charges public functionaries had long been accustomed to taking from locals when traversing the provinces.
 By the same edict, all collection of money, except for the two regular half-yearly periods, was denounced as abuses.
 "No one is ignorant," said Sultan Mahmud II in this document, "that I am bound to afford support to all my subjects against vexatious proceedings; to endeavour unceasingly to lighten, instead of increasing their burdens, and to ensure peace and tranquility.
 Therefore, those acts of oppression are at once contrary to the will of God, and to my imperial orders."

 The haraç, or capitation-tax, though moderate and exempting those who paid it from military service, had long been made an engine of gross tyranny through the insolence and misconduct of the government collectors.
-The firman of 1834 abolished the old mode of levying it and ordained that it should be raised by a commission composed of the Kadı, the Muslim governors, and the Ayans, or municipal chiefs of Rayas in each district.
+The firman of 1834 abolished the old mode of levying it and ordained that it should be raised by a commission composed of the [Kadıs or governors and the Ayans or municipal chiefs of the Rayas in each district.
 Many other financial improvements were affected.
 By another important series of measures, the administrative government was simplified and strengthened, and a large number of sinecure offices were abolished.
-Sultan Mahmud II provided a valuable personal example of good sense, and economy, organising the imperial household, suppressing all titles without duties, and all salaried officials without functions.
+Sultan Mahmud II provided a valuable personal example of good sense and economy, organising the imperial household, suppressing all titles without duties, and all salaried officials without functions.